 Rafflecopter’s free plan is limited to basic actions, while the paid versions unlock more features such as:

 - Pinterest entries

 - Branding removal

 Rafflecopter’s paid version costs $156 per year and scales up.

-As we mentioned earlier Gleam has a free plan that limits the level of customization and actions you can include in your giveaway.
-This means that if you want to benefit from the more advanced functions, you’ll have to start paying for it.
+As we mentioned earlier, Gleam has a free plan that limits the level of customization and actions you can include in your giveaway.
+This means that if you want to benefit from the more advanced functions, you’ll have to start paying for them.

-There are a number of pricing plans with Gleam.
-For the Competitions app on its own, pricing starts at $120 per year which includes a range of social media actions.
+There are several pricing plans with Gleam.
+For the Competitions app on its own, pricing starts at $120 per year, which includes a range of social media actions.

 Compared to Rafflecopter and Gleam, RafflePress lets you run a pretty detailed giveaway using the free version.

-But upgrading to the paid version unlocks more powerful features which include:
+But upgrading to the paid version unlocks more robust features, which include:

 - Multiple sites – Add RafflePress to more than one of your WordPress websites.